"

 The Czech Republic’s judicial system consists of the Constitutional Court, the Supreme Administrative Court, and the Supreme Court as well as high, regional, and district courts.
 Military courts are under the jurisdiction of the department of defense.
 During the 1990s, the Czech government took steps to modify its legal system (based on pre-1918 Austrian criminal code) to meet standards set by the Organization for Security and Co-operation in Europe.

-In 1997, CAA CZ is established under Section 3 of the Act No. 49/1997 Coll. on Civil Aviation.
+In 1997, the Civil Aviation Authority of the Czech Republic was established under Section 3 of the Act No. 49/1997 Coll. on Civil Aviation.
 In 2018, Regulation (EU) 2018/1139 of the European Parliament and of the Council of 4 July 2018 on common rules in the field of civil aviation and establishing a European Union Aviation Safety Agency entered into force.

 Airspace